-Fitzroy Square is one of the Georgian squares in London and is the only one found in the central London area known as Fitzrovia.
-The square, nearby Fitzroy Street, and the Fitzroy Tavern in Charlotte Street have the family name of Charles FitzRoy, 2nd Duke of Grafton, into whose ownership the land passed through his marriage.
-His descendant Charles FitzRoy, 1st Baron Southampton developed the area during the late 18th and early 19th century.
+The square, nearby Fitzroy Street, and the Fitzroy Tavern in Charlotte Street take the name of Charles FitzRoy, 2nd Duke of Grafton (b.1683), into whose ownership the land passed through his marriage.
+His grandson, also Charles FitzRoy, developed the area during the late 18th and early 19th century.

-The Napoleonic Wars and a slump in the London property market brought a temporary stop to construction of the square after the south and east sides were completed.
+The Napoleonic Wars and a slump in the London property market brought a temporary stop to construction of the square after the southern and eastern sides were completed.
 According to the records of the Squares Frontagers’ Committee, 1815 residents looked out on ‘vacant ground, the resort of the idle and profligate’.
-The houses are faced with stone, and were designed by the Adams, but the progress of the late war prevented the completion of the design.
+The houses are faced with stone, and were designed by the Adams, but the war interrupted building and the design could not be completed.

-The northern and western sides were subsequently constructed in 1827-29 and 1832-35 respectively, and are stucco-fronted.
+The northern and western sides were therefore subsequently constructed between 1827-29 and 1832-35, respectively, and are stucco-fronted.
 The south side suffered bomb damage during World War II and was rebuilt with traditional facades to remain in keeping with the rest of the square.